-Bolton's "First steps" flowchart is displayed around our building and will be followed in the event that there is an allegation about a member of staff, supply teacher, volunteer or contractor (appendices 12).
+Bolton's "First steps" flowchart is displayed around our building and will be followed in the event that there is an allegation about a member of staff, supply teacher, volunteer or contractor (appendix 13).
+Allegations against staff will be reported to the Headteacher.
+Allegations against the Headteacher will be reported to the Chair of Governors.
 We will not wait to act if a student is at risk of significant harm, we will immediately contact the Police or Integrated Front Door.
-We will also contact the Local Authority Designated Officer (LADO).
+We will also contact the Local Authority Designated Officer (LADO) Lisa Kelly - 01204 337474/0782 454 1233 Lisa.Kelly@bolton.gov.uk.
+A tracking form will be used to record all allegations and actions taken (appendix 12).